universal-meaning-map/docs/readme.md

 In both cases, a lot of noise is added and a lot of information is not even expressed due to the limitations of the mediums.

 The approach of `Interplanetary mind-map` is to be able to recreate a map of the `mind` in a digital form.
 With this digital ontology, it becomes easier to make sense of digital information as we remove a lot of the "noise" that comes from using systems that are not adapted to our particular `mind`.
 While the system is still constrained and will never be able to represent what we have in our heads it can get much closer than the current tools.

-Now, we can share parts of this mind-map with others, so instead of simply using a word to refer to "car", we can share our entire cloud that a car represents, with all the associations that it has with it.
+With that, we can share parts of this mind-map with others, so instead of simply using a word to refer to "car", we can share the entire cloud of what a car represents us with its associations.

 We are enhancing communication efficiency because what we communicate carries "context", as opposed to just exchanging a "sign" that may have a very different meaning by the receiver.